 Download PDF of Press Release

-Salt Lake City – At the ASU GSV 2017 Summit, Project Tomorrow announced today a new partnership with the University of Southern California’s Rossier School of Education that will expand and enhance the organization’s internationally recognized Speak Up Research Project for Digital Learning.
+Salt Lake City – At the ASU GSV 2017 Summit, Project Tomorrow announced today a new partnership with the University of Southern California’s Rossier School of Education that will expand and enhance the organization’s internationally recognized Speak Up Research Initiative.

 “We look forward to working with educators and researchers at Rossier to dig into the treasure trove of data that exists within Speak Up,” said Dr. Julie Evans, CEO of Project Tomorrow.
 “This partnership is going to unleash new findings, inform new research questions and help transform K-12 education in the United States.”